Pictured Recipe: Ultimate Summer Fruit & Cheese Board

 Step 4: Include Grilled Bread, Smoked Sausage and Nuts

 In the summertime, adding hot grilled smoked sausage and grilled baguette to a cheese board is a welcome surprise.
-Grill smoked rope sausage for 6 or 7 minutes over a medium-hot fire until it's browned and hot.
+Grill smoked rope sausage according to package instructions over a medium-hot fire until it's browned and hot.
 Rest it for 3 minutes, then slice into bite-size pieces.
 I like to serve the sliced smoked sausage with bamboo toothpicks, available at party stores, kitchen and bath stores, on end caps in the supermarket or order them online.

 A generous portion of salted nuts is a hearty, crunchy addition to consider.
 Just fill in the gaps among the cheeses, fruits and veggies to create a bountiful visual effect.